Atanas9708/Contact-Book/README.md

-This project is built for educationoal purposes and in particular practicing Redux.
+This project is built for educational purposes and in particular practicing Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).